On the Longest Spanning Tree with Neighborhoods: Analysis of Algorithm A2

 so $g(z,y)$ reaches its minimum value on the arc $op \subset \gamma$ or the segment $pq \subset \ell$, where $q=(1-\sqrt{3}/2, 0)$ is the intersection point of $\ell$ and the $z$-axis.
 Since these two curves are shared with region II and IV respectively, by previous analyses, $g(z,y)$ reaches its minimum value $\rho$ at point $p$.

 In summary, we showed that

 establishing the approximation ratio in Theorem~\ref{thm:1}.

-\paragraph{Remark.} The algorithm can be adapted to work in $\RR^d$ for any $d \geq 3$.
-In the analysis, the disk $\omega$ becomes the ball of radius $x$ with the same defining property; the disk $\Omega$ becomes the ball of radius $R(y)$.
-All arguments and relevant bounds still hold since they rely on the triangle inequality; the verification is left to the reader.
+\paragraph{Remarks.} 1.
+The algorithm can be adapted to work in $\RR^d$ for any $d \geq 3$.
+In the analysis, the disk $\omega$ becomes the ball of radius $x$ with the same defining property and the disk $\Omega$ becomes the ball of radius $R(y)$.
+All arguments and relevant bounds still hold since they only rely on the triangle inequality; the verification is left to the reader.
 Consequently, the approximation guarantee remains the same.

+2. It is apparent from the context that our methods extend to a broader class of neighborhoods, namely those that are approximable within a prescribed accuracy by unions of polyhedra (this class includes curved objects, for instance balls of arbitrary radii).